-In this 3-credit course a typical week consists of a total of 450 minutes (nine 50-minute credit hours) of academic time.
+In this 3-credit course a typical week consists of a total of 540 minutes (nine 50-minute credit hours) of academic time.
 This time is divided below into instructional time and student time.
 There are approximately 250 minutes (three and one half 50-minute credit hours) of instructor time that consists of content delivery via in-class lectures and exercises (150 minutes) and responding to student questions about course material, assignments and assessments as well as holding office hours (100 minutes).

-There are approximately 200 minutes (four 50-minute credit hours) of student time that consists of reading (80-100 minutes), taking exams (75 minutes) and/or homework (variable minutes).
+There are approximately 290 minutes of student time that consists of reading, taking exams and completing homework assignments.

-PubH 6341, Section 1
+PubH 6341, Section 2